Popups are one of the best-converting opt-ins.

 A good reason to try first person language: one study found that it increased conversions by 90% after changing “Start your free trial” to “Start my free trial.”

 Engaging copy can make a big difference for your popup campaigns.
-People will respond only when they recognize value, and copywriting is a way to convey that.
-And the good news is that you don’t have to be a great copywriter to produce engaging copy.
+People will respond only when they recognize value, and ecommerce copywriting is a way to convey that.
+And the good news is that you don’t have to be a great copywriter to create engaging copy.

-One way to do that is to follow these popup best practices for copywriting:
+One way is to follow these popup best practices for copywriting:

 - Be concise and clear